-Stack machines are, perhaps somewhat inadvertently, portrayed as a panacea for computing ills, but with little in the way of formal analysis to back up these assertions.
-They are something very different and on the fringe and as such don't get addressed by the mainstream, so there aren't many technical comparisons (speed, code density, etc.) to more conventional architectures - or detractors for that matter, so the stack machine noob encounters a situation rather like serving on a jury and hearing only the one side of the case.
+Stack machines are often portrayed (perhaps inadvertently) as a panacea for computing ills, but with little in the way of formal analysis to back up these assertions.
+They are something very different and on the fringe and as such don't get addressed by the mainstream, so there aren't many technical comparisons (speed, code density, etc.) to more conventional architectures - or detractors for that matter, so the stack machine noob encounters a situation rather like serving on a jury and hearing only the defendant's side of the case.
 My conclusion is their biggest strength - implicit operands - is also their biggest weakness.
-One has to follow the intricate stack manipulations closely and with some kind of idea of what the programmer originally had in mind in order to make any sense of the code.
+One has to follow the intricate stack manipulations closely and with a very clear idea of what the programmer originally had in mind in order to make any sense of the code.
 One can't rely on, say, the loop index residing and staying put in register 4 and the like.
-There are of course stack machines out there that have register sets tacked on, but this tends to bloat out the opcodes and doesn't strike me as a very elegant solution.
+There are of course stack machines out there that have register sets tacked on, but this tends to complicate the hardware and bloat out the opcodes, which doesn't strike me as a very elegant solution.

 Another thing that isn't discussed much regarding stack machines is that auto consumption of all input values is generally necessary.
-While it is obvious that ALU operations pop the input operand(s) and push the result, it isn't always emphasized that conditional branches generally consume the branch test value(s) and the branch address regardless of whether the branch is taken or not.
-Auto consumption is a big issue because it leads to much copying or restoring of values to be used both now and later, and it also means most instructions cannot be made individually conditional (ala the ARM, or via a skip instruction) because the stack pointer(s) will likely be different depending on whether the instruction was executed or not, something the programmer can't generally track.
+While it is obvious that ALU operations pop the input operand(s) and push the result, what isn't emphasized is that conditional branches generally consume the branch test value(s) and the branch address or address offset regardless of whether the branch is taken or not.
+Auto consumption is an issue because it leads to much copying or restoring of values to be used both now and later, and it also means most instructions cannot be made individually conditional (ala the ARM, or via a skip instruction) because the stack pointer(s) will likely be different depending on whether the instruction was executed or not, something the programmer can't generally track.

-So my own personal conclusion is this: a single data stack is a good fit for hand calculator data input and manipulation.
-But even with the inclusion of a second general purpose data stack or dedicated return stack, it's not so great a paradigm on which to base processors and programming languages.
+So my own personal conclusion is this: a single data stack is a good fit for data input and intermediate results manipulation on a hand calculator.
+But even with the inclusion of a second general purpose data stack or dedicated return stack, it's not such a great paradigm on which to base processors and programming languages.